BLB Solicitors

 Government announces substantial increase in probate fees

-Our Probate and Estate Administration Team are available on 01225 755656, or by email.
-Alternatively, you can complete the Contact Form at the foot of this page.
+Our Probate and Estate Administration Team are available on 01225 755656 or by completing the Contact Form below.

 Currently, the fees charged by the Government on applying for probate are £155 for professional users such as solicitors and £215 for others.
 However, from 26th January, there will be a new single fee of £273.
 Although nowhere near the threatened rise of up to 9,200% under the Government’s now-scrapped plans for a so-called ‘death tax’, the new fee still represents an increase of 76% for professionals and 27% for others.